cjgiridhar/fsMgr/README.md

 - Run fsMgr as 'python fsMgr.py'
 - Browse to http://localhost:8888/root/ & start searching

-Note: in fsMgr.py, the indexer (srch.indexer) is commented.
+Note: Indexing happens on the tree under root/ when you search for a keyword.
+Time taken for indexing depends on size of root/
-Indexing happens on the tree under root/ when you search for a keyword.
-Time taken for indexing depends on size of root/ Hence, one needs to uncomment the indexer for preparing the index.
+If you want reindexing everytime you search, one needs to uncomment the indexer for preparing the index. fsMgr.py --> srch.indexer, else keep the indexer commented

-Once index is ready under index/, uncomment it and start searching at super sonic speed! :)
+start searching at super sonic speed! :)

 Dependencies
 ============